coder-sasha/ML-Tutorial/README.md

 We will explore decision trees, an approach to machine learning that produces logical rules from data, then turn to neural networks and finally explore a practical application of ML tools and methods.

 **What Exactly Is Machine Learning?**
-Machine learning is ust a different way of computer programming.
+Machine learning is just a different way of computer programming.
 In traditional programming, we tell the computer what to do.
-In machine learning, instead of giving the computer algorithms or formulas we start by describing the kind of output we want,
+In machine learning, instead of giving the computer a program or formulas we describe what output we want,
-exemplified an input, and the machine (or rather the program) learner creates working rules that should give us desired results:
+exemplified an input, and the machine (or rather the program) creates data procesing rules that should give us desired results:

 			Traditional Programming:
 			Rules + Data → Output